swiss-vault/Odysee/README.md

 Note 1 : It will configure RAID and generate "serialList.dat" which includes serial numbers of disks installed.
 Please do not modify or delete the serial list file.

 Note 2 : MDADM needs about 3 days to rebuild the spare disk.
+During the rebuild, the disk array is available for use.
 If user lose any disk during this time, RAID will fail.

 **For HDD Test :**